 Buenos Aires used to be known for serving only cheap steaks, pizza, and pasta, but recently it has grown into a top eating and drinking destination.
 You’ll still find the quintessential grass-fed beef and wines from Salta and Patagonia, but a new food-loving generation has taken over to reinvent those traditional dishes.
 Porteños, people who live in Buenos Aires, know their street food.
 A dish commonly found from street food vendors is choripan: a split chorizo sausage on a sandwich topped with chimichurri sauce.
 Empanadas stuffed with meat or vegetables are another beloved food-stall find.

-While Montreal, Toronto, and Quebec were busy vying to be the top food city in Canada, Vancouver quietly jumped in the lead.
 Vancouver is located on Canada’s west coast and the region has some of the best agricultural land with the longest growing climate.
-Farm-to-table dining was perfected in Vancouver before the craze took over the food industry.
-The city has become a huge force in the food truck industry with popular trucks selling tacos, Indian cuisine, and even egg-centric dishes.
+Farm-to-table dining was perfected in Vancouver before taking over the food industry.
+The city has become a huge force in the food truck business with popular trucks selling tacos, Indian cuisine, and even egg-centric dishes.
 Vancouver is also a huge destination for authentic Asian dining and sustainably-caught seafood.
 With such a large focus on sustainability and local eating, Vancouver has effortlessly attracted great chefs to its shores.

 Spaghetti with meat sauce may not seem like a radical dish these days, but Bologna is where the traditional Bolognese got its start.
 The authentic dish is actually served with the flat tagliatelle pasta, not spaghetti.
-The city is also famous for its tortellini served in warm, rich broth, and mortadella, the city’s well-known wide sausage that spawned the creation (or abomination) of the Bologna-brand meat in America.
-(Don’t worry, mortadella tastes nothing like its American cousin.)
-The city has had many years to perfect its classic foods so go taste the traditional dishes—you will quickly find the rich, delicious cuisine that the world expects from Italy.
+The city is also famous for its tortellini served in warm, rich broth, and mortadella, the city’s well-known wide sausage.